Future of Freight Trucking: 7 Signs Electric Is On The Rise

 One of the main concerns about relying on electricity for the future of freight trucking has been the limited range of electric trucks and the lack of recharging infrastructure.
 In 2019 the North American Council on Freight Efficiency (NACFE) issued a guidance report calling for a “return to base” strategy for electric trucks.
 In other words, fleets using electric trucks should charge them at their home locations only and not expect them to recharge on the road.

 This won’t be a problem for most trucks.
-The US Department of Transportation reported that in 2018, more than two-thirds (7.3 billion tons) of the 11.1 tons of freight shipped by trucks in the United States were shipped less than 100 miles.
+The US Department of Transportation reported that in 2018, more than two-thirds (7.3 billion tons) of the 11.1 tons of freight shipped by trucks in the United States were sent less than 100 miles.
 Another 1.8 billion tons were shipped 100-249 miles.

 So, limited range won’t be a factor for most trucks, and electric powertrains are being developed that will allow trucks to travel 400 miles or more.

 6. Daimler AG and Volvo Group Have Formed A Fuel Cell Joint Venture

 In April 2020, two major trucking manufacturing competitors, Daimler AG and Volvo Group, joined forces to accelerate the development and use of fuel cells for use in electric trucks and other applications.
 To date, most attention regarding how to power heavy-duty electric trucks has been on batteries.
 Fuel cells offer a more sophisticated and greener way to generate power.

 The level of cooperation between competitive industry giants is unprecedented.

 5. Honda and Isuzu Join Forces on Fuel Cells